divanov11/LemonSqueezy-payments-basic-demo/readme.md

-# Lemon Squeexy Basic Payments
+# Lemon Squeezy Basic Payments

 A minimalist application meant to demonstrate the basics of using the Lemon Squeexy REST API to connect to an online store